mayTermux/myTermux/README.md

   - **Music doesn't automatic detect**

-  This error because the music PATH is not directed to the right one, for example my directory music in "/sdcard/Music" or "/storage/emulated/0/music".
-You can set to your music folder you want.
+  This error is because of the music PATH not directed to the right one.
+For example my music directory is in `/sdcard/Music` or `/storage/emulated/0/Music`.
+Please set it up to your own music folder.

   |PATH Music Ncmpcpp|
   |--|